Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">1/24/2025</td>
+<td align="center">1/25/2025</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GZ7UD3NK0/im-getting-married-to-a-girl-i-hate-in-my-class">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GG1UX574M/parting">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Saito is getting married to his classmate.
-But it's not just any classmate—it's his least<br>favorite girl in school and archnemesis, Akane Sakuramori!
-And so begins a romcom of two<br>stubborn love birds forced into marriage against their will.</p>
+<p align="center">Yukio is arrested on suspicion of shooting Mephisto.
+After learning about Yukio's eye, Rin decides<br>to escape from The Order with his brother.
+With the help of the Exwires and<br>Amaimon, he heads off to rescue Yukio.
+Severely injured by the gunshot, Mephisto decides to<br>abandon the barrier he placed on the artificial Gehenna Gate in order to maintain his<br>possessed body.
+As a result, the gate opens completely, and a horde of demons emerge.<br>The atmosphere of Gehenna thoroughly envelops Assiah...</p>
 </td>
 </tr>
 </table>